Military history of Italy: World War I

 Members of the Arditi corps in 1918.
 More than 650,000 Italian soldiers died on the battlefields of World War I.

 Italy entered into World War I also with the aim of completing national unity with the annexation of Trentino-Alto Adige and Julian March: for this reason, the Italian intervention in the First World War is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy, whose military actions began during the revolutions of 1848 with the First Italian War of Independence.

 Germany and Austria-Hungary had only advanced the possibility of negotiating parts of the Trentino and Eastern Friuli, without Gorizia and Trieste.
 The offer of the French colony of Tunisia was deemed unsatisfactory.

 In April 1915 Italy joined the Entente and on 3 May 1915 officially rejected the Triple Alliance.
 In the following days Giolitti and the neutralist majority of the Parliament fought to keep Italy out of the conflict, while the nationalists demonstrated in the squares in favour of entrance into the war (the nationalist poet Gabriele D'Annunzio defined them le radiose giornate di Maggio - "the sunny days of May").
 On 13 May Salandra presented his resignation to King Victor Emmanuel III.
 Giolitti, fearful of a further blow to governing institutions, declined to succeed as prime minister and also resigned.
 Italy thenceforth entered the war under the impetus of a relative minority of its population and politicians.

-The front on the Austro-Hungarian border was 650 km long, stretching from the Stelvio Pass to the Adriatic Sea.
-Italian forces were numerically superior but this advantage was negated by the difficult terrain.
-Further, the Italians lacked strategic and tactical leadership.
-The Italian commander-in-chief was Luigi Cadorna, a staunch proponent of the frontal assault whose tactics cost the lives of hundreds of thousands of Italian soldiers.
-His plan was to attack on the Isonzo front, with the dream of breaking over the Karst Plateau into the Carniolan Basin, taking Ljubljana and threatening the Austro-Hungarian Empire's capital Vienna.
-It was a Napoleonic plan, which had no realistic chance of success in an age of barbed wire, machine guns, and indirect artillery fire, combined with hilly and mountainous terrain.